 It can help if pilots have & can use a GPS as it's useful for ground speed and distance to the set way point.
 However, it's not essential as everything is on detailed A3 maps provided.

 It's very interesting to use Doarama to look at the flight afterward at the debriefing, so it's worth bringing your cable if you choose to use one.
 See the right-hand bar for a 60km gaggle flight in 2016.

 Pilots wishing to attend will need at least 50hrs plus a large amount of thermalling experience.
 We suggest that all pilots feel happy with their ability to launch, thermal and pick a safe landing option.

 Another part of the course is to look at our flights using SeeYou software, so don't forget your cable for your GPS (if you use one).

 Numbers are kept to a maximum of 7 pilots only.

 We will be based in Greifenburg.
 We will be staying at the Fichtenheim, next to launch, so we'll be at the heart of the action in the morning, with no need to rush.

 Please refer to the page 'getting here' for logistics about which flights to use and method of airport transfer.

 This price includes 6 days air-to-air guidance around our huge Arena, including access to private sites.

-Retrieves along route will be taken care of by of radio-controlled minibus, just send your coordinates and they will pick you up and bring you back to the meeting point at the main LZ, which will be goal on most days.
+Retrieves along route will be taken care of by of radio-controlled minibus, just send your coordinates and they will bring you back to the meeting point at the main LZ, which will be goal on most days.